Evolution of languages: Africa

 A language shift to Arabic in Sudan displaced Birgid, Gule and Berti between the mid-1970s and late 1990s.
 Between 1911 and 1968, Sened language, a Zenati Berber language in Sened, Tunisia fell entirely out of use.

-Following the end of French rule in the 1950s and 1960s, newly independent governments in North Africa pursued a policy of Arabization which badly impacted many Berber languages.
+Following the end of French rule in the 1950s and 1960s, newly independent governments in North Africa pursued a policy of Arabization which negatively impacted many Berber languages.
 Millions of Berbers immigrated to France and other parts of Western Europe.

 Asia

 Between 1900 and 1945 the Japanese sprachraum briefly underwent a rapid expansion as the Empire of Japan took control of Korea and Taiwan, instituting Japanese as the official language in its colonies.
 Much more briefly, during World War II, Japanese had a short-lived official status in the Philippines, China and occupied Pacific islands.

 Japanese rule began the process of assimilating and marginalizing the diverse Austronesian languages of Taiwan, which accelerated after the arrival of the Kuomintang government at the end of the Chinese Civil War in 1949.

 In the Andaman Islands, British colonial officials first recognized the Great Andamanese languages in the 1860s.
 Many of these languages underwent decline and extinction in the 20th century.
 Aka-Kol, Aka-Bea, Akar-Bale, Oko-Juwoi and Aka-Kede all fell out of use between the early 1920s and early 1950s.
 Aka-Cari, Aka-Bo, Aka-Jeru and Aka-Kora all survived the 20th century but marked the deaths of their last speakers between 2009 and 2010.
 The last speakers of Dicamay Agta, one of several Filipino Negrito languages were killed by Ilokano homesteaders in the northern Philippines at some point in the 1950s, 60s or early 70s.